 Step 2: Get to know the show

 In casting calls, they often ask for you to be “familiar with the show”.
 And even if it’s not requested, it’s generally assumed.
-One way to do this is to read through the synopsis or libretto➝ while listening to the 13 cast album➝.
+One way to do this is to read through the synopsis or libretto for 13➝ while listening to the 13 cast album➝.

 Step 3: Pick an audition song